There’s a secret on this train.

 Although I avoid watching the news at all costs,I am constantly online, writing.
 And therefore, increasingly stunned by the flagrant politicalization of the recent crises by Democratic elected officials.

 Today’s ideological divide and the passions incited by it may look very different from those of the mid-nineteenth century to most Americans.
-But my careful read of the Lincoln Conspiracy revealed chilling similarities.
+But my careful reflections on the Lincoln Conspiracy revealed chilling similarities.
 Because I believe the real polarizing issue of the upcoming election is the Democratic Party’s reframing of abortion as the “empowerment of women and girls.”.
 And its partnership with Planned Parenthood which is causing a holocaust within the African-American and Hispanic populations.

 Yeah, I guess I am.
 Ponder these points please before you decide to stop reading.